 Most of Nara’s major sightseeing locations are located in the area in and around Nara Park and can be visited on foot.
-However, taking a bus can still save you some time.
+However, taking a bus can save you some time.
 This is particularly true if you arrive at JR Nara Station which is not as centrally located as Kintetsu Nara Station.
-There are also some sites which are not so easy to reach such as Yakushiji Temple, Toshodaiji Temple, and the Heijo Palace Site Museum.
+There are also some sites which are not so easy to reach such as Yakushiji Temple, Toshodaiji Temple, and the Nara Palace Site Historical Park.
 For these locations you can choose between taking a bus or taking a local train.
 If you do decide to use buses to get around Nara then it’s a good idea to buy a Nara Bus Pass to save yourself some money.

 A regular Nara City Bus